 1981, The royal grand daughters of Princess Theresa Owana

-1983 support of claim to the throne of Princess Elizabeth Keka`aniau and head of the royal house
+1983 Lawyer support of claim to the throne for Princess Elizabeth Keka`aniau and head of the royal house

 1984 Hearings of the Report of the Native Hawaiian Study Commission, U.S. Senate 98th Congress, support of claims to the crown for Princess Elizabeth Keka`aniau and her heirs page 581, 71